jonnonz1/nz-statute-book/acts/public/2025/broadcasting-repeal-of-advertising-restrictions-amendment-act-2025.md

 This Act is the Broadcasting (Repeal of Advertising Restrictions) Amendment Act 2025.

 ### 2 Commencement
-This Act comes into force on the day after Royal assent.
+This Act comes into force on 17 October 2025.

 ### 3 Principal Act
 This Act amends the Broadcasting Act 1989.